 Once you’ve made your initial shortlist, phoning the home you are interested in is the best way to get a feel for things.
 Ask for the Home Manager or Customer Relations Advisor who are the best people talk through any questions, concerns or worries that you have.
 They will be more than happy to chat with you about your care needs and get to understand what you are looking for.
 It can be stressful looking for a care home and knowing what you want, so make sure you take your time to discuss what is important and don’t be afraid to ask anything you need.

 Usually the Manager would invite you in to take a look around the home, to meet the staff and residents and see al the facilities.
-This may not be possible during Covid, so instead they will offer a live walk-through tour using mobile technology such as ‘Facetime’ or an online video call.
+If you live a long way from the care home this may not be possible, so instead they will offer a live walk-through tour using mobile technology such as ‘Facetime’ or an online video call.
 You can use this, just as you would a face-to-face meeting at the home, as an opportunity to speak to people who live and work there and view everything that would be available if you or a loved one was living there.
-It is good to ask about what life is usually like in the Care Home, as well as how they have handled things during the Covid-19 pandemic, to help put your mind at ease.
+It is good to ask about what life is usually like in the Care Home, to help put your mind at ease.

 Once you have decided which home is for you, an assessment will need to be arranged to check whether the home you can accommodate the care needs of the person.
 Usually this happens face-to-face, in a place that is suitable for you as a family.
 At the current time assessments are mainly carried out over the telephone or via a video call rather than face-to-face.
 If the person moving to a care home is in hospital, then the discharge team or ward staff will help to complete the assessment of their health and care needs.
 Where the person may have communication needs or reduced mental capacity a trusted assessor, a family member or advocate will be able to help the person complete the assessment over the phone.
 If a new resident is coming from their home their family will need to arrange for their GP to fill in a questionnaire about their care needs.
 The Home Manager will talk you through the assessment process to help make it a smooth process for you and your loved one.

-There may be other occasions where new residents coming into the home need to isolate, for safe infection control, which the Home Manager will discuss with you if required.
-Although isolating new residents is not how care homes would want to welcome new residents, your loved one will not be alone.
-They will be visited in their room regularly by staff, including carers and housekeepers who will take the time to get to know them and chat for as long as they want to.
-They will be able to take their meals in their room and hot and cold drinks and snacks will be available all day.
-Families will be able to speak to their loved ones over the phone or via video calls.
+Your loved one will get to know all the staff, including carers and housekeepers, who will take the time to find out about their likes and dislikes and chat for as long as they want to.
+They will be able to take their meals in their room, and hot and cold drinks and snacks will be available all day.
+Families will be able to speak to their loved ones over the phone or via video calls, as well as coming to visit in person, of course.

-Most care home activities are able to continue, with residents able to enjoy their usual hobbies and pastimes such as arts and crafts groups, music and singing, baking and seasonal activities.
-Trips out have not been possible during the pandemic, but many care homes have gardens and outdoor spaces that residents can enjoy.
+As far as possible, life for residents is kept as close as possible to their daily routines when living in their own homes.
+This is especially reassuring for those living with dementia who find a routine helpful and calming.
+People are encouraged to enjoy their usual hobbies and pastimes such as arts and crafts groups, music and singing, baking and seasonal activities.
+Trips out to local places of interest are organised regularly and all care homes have gardens and outdoor spaces that residents can enjoy.
 Gardening competitions during the summer months, such as Country Court in Bloom, helped to encourage people outdoors with lots of activities and gardening tasks to enjoy.

 Many care homes have their own Facebook pages where you’ll be able to see some of the activities, food and interactions that take place in care homes every day.
 Many people find it reassuring to know that their loved one is busy and engaging with other residents and doing activities that they enjoy and are meaningful to them.